jcaillon/valet/docs/content/docs/300.libraries/io.md

 List all the directories in the given directory.

+- $1: **directory** _as string_:
-- $1: the directory to list
+     the directory to list
+- $2: recursive _as bool_:
-- $2: (optional) true to list recursively, false otherwise (defaults to false)
+     (optional) true to list recursively, false otherwise (defaults to false)
+- $3: hidden _as bool_:
-- $3: (optional) true to list hidden paths, false otherwise (defaults to false)
+     (optional) true to list hidden paths, false otherwise (defaults to false)
+- $4: directory filter function name _as string_:
-- $4: (optional) a function name that is called to filter the sub directories (for recursive listing) The function should return 0 if the path is to be kept, 1 otherwise.
+     (optional) a function name that is called to filter the sub directories (for recursive listing) The function should return 0 if the path is to be kept, 1 otherwise.
      The function is called with the path as the first argument.
+     (defaults to empty string, no filter)

 Returns: